Ignacy Posadzy: World War II

 When, in September 1939, World War II broke out, the Society of Christ already had 20 priests, 86 seminarians and about 200 brothers and postulants.
-As an eminently Polish organisation, the Society found itself on the black list of the Nazi German occupiers.
+As a Polish Catholic organisation, the Society attracted the attention of the Nazi German authorities and its activities were restricted.
 Therefore, during their invasion of Poland, Posadzy ordered the evacuation of the Society's mother house in Potulice.
 During the Nazi occupation, Ignacy kept in touch members of the Society and organized new opportunities for pastoral work for the Society's priests.

 In 1942, the priests of the Society managed to obtain a permit from the German authorities in Kraków for pastoral work in the so-called dulagach, transit camps for Poles deported to Germany for forced labour.
 Eventually, all transit camps in the General Government received chaplains, mainly from among the Society's priests.
 The work was associated with great danger and, in several cases, ended with arrest and imprisonment in Dachau concentration camp.

 Posadzy sought opportunities for the Society's seminarians to complete their seminary studies at the seminaries of other religious orders or dioceses.
 He directed clerics to Kraków to continue their theological studies.
 During this time, 43 clerics were ordained priests.

 Posadzy took care of seminarians and organized their ordinations.
 He also conducted many retreats for nuns.
-At great risk, he organized an eight-day retreat for priests of the Society in Kalwaria Zebrzydowska each year.
+He organized an eight-day retreat for priests of the Society in Kalwaria Zebrzydowska each year, despite the restrictions imposed by the occupation.

 Communist Poland

-After the war, a new chapter began in the life of Posadzy and of the Society.
+After the war, the activities of Posadzy and of the Society continued under the conditions of communist rule in Poland.
 At the request of Hlond, its founder, Posadzy directed the Society's priests to the West Pomeranian Voivodeship for pastoral work in the region's parishes.
-Posadzy regularly visited the parishes and encouraged the priests that worked there, often in very difficult conditions.
-His commitment to properly forming the Society's priests is shown in the texts of the conferences that he delivered on the priesthood.
+Posadzy regularly visited the parishes and encouraged the priests working there, who often faced limited resources and administrative obstacles.
+He delivered numerous conferences on the priesthood, and the texts of these conferences have been preserved.
 He delivered many of these conferences during priestly retreats.

-Posadzy also put great effort into preparing new priests.
-He prioritized seminary formation and reopened the Society's novitiate immediately after the war.
-A few years later, he opened the Society's minor seminary.
-The major seminary was opened soon after.
+Posadzy focused on preparing new priests.
+He oversaw the reopening of the Society's novitiate immediately after the war.
+A few years later, a minor seminary was opened, followed by a major seminary.

 Posadzy relaunched the Society's publishing house and restarted to issue its monthly magazine, Msza Święta (Holy Mass), after the wartime disruption.

 When it was possible to obtain a passport for travel, Posadzy travelled to Rome and had an audience with Pope Pius XII to discuss the future of the Society.
 The Pope encouraged Posadzy to continue his work and granted an apostolic blessing.